namnam2303/user-management/README.md

 JWT tokens are required for secure access to protected endpoints.
 Ensure that appropriate authorities are assigned to users to control access.
 Implement the frontend by Angular to interact with these backend endpoints.
-Exception Handling
-The project includes exception handling for various scenarios, including:
+Exception Handling: the project includes exception handling for various scenarios, including:

 User not found
 Username already exists